8 The Merger

 There is a standard story about evolution that emphasizes competition: organisms fight for resources, the fittest survive, the losers go extinct.
 It is not wrong, but it is radically incomplete.

 The same logic runs through every example in this chapter.
 The tube worm and its chemosynthetic bacteria.
 The psyllid and Carsonella.
 The sea slug and its stolen chloroplasts.
-The lichen’s three-way commune.
-In each case, the partnership creates capabilities that no single organism possesses.
-In each case, integration – not competition – is the creative force.
+The lichen’s balanced commune.
+In each case, integration was the creative force that competition alone could not have produced.

 This is not to say that competition is unimportant.
 Symbiotic partnerships must still compete with other organisms and other partnerships for resources and space.
 Selection still acts.
 But the raw material that selection acts on – the new forms, the new metabolic capabilities, the new body plans – comes disproportionately from mergers.